pervez8ktt/SpringBootWithOAuth2/README.md

+# All Credits Goes to https://dzone.com/articles/storing-passwords-securely-with-bcrypt-and-java

+# This is not a true copy, I have push this project just for my reference.

 # Spring Boot + Spring Security + OAuth2

 Example Spring Boot + Hibernate + Spring Security + OAuth2 project for demonstration purposes.